rh-openjdk/ssl-tests/README.md

 ## ssl-tests
 It iterates over all providers/algorithm/protocol/cipher combinations and tests them one by one.
 It creates basic client+server scenario, where server just echos (repeats) everything client sends.
-Both server and client sockets are configured to have only one protocol and one cipher enabled (these ones to be tested).
+Both server and client sockets are configured to have only one protocol and one cipher enabled at a time (these ones to be tested).
-Test checks no exeptions are thrown and that data sent and received match.
+Test then checks that no exeptions are thrown and that data sent and received match.

 run by:
 ```